-- 1. Eight of the twenty hours of coursework must be earned the 1000- and 2000-level. - 2.
+- 1. Eight of the twenty hours of coursework must be earned the 1000- and 2000--level. - 2.
 Twelve of the twenty hours of coursework must be earned at the 3000- and 4000-level. - 3.
 Students must complete two courses of any level in American Politics and two of any level in International Relations (see below). - 4.
 An internship is NOT required for the minor. - 5.
 Only one hour of internship credit (POS 4960 or 4961) may be applied toward the minor.

-American Politics Courses - POS 1005 Summer Odyssey 20XX: FSC in D.C. - POS 1125 The American Political System - POS 2500 Law and the Courts - POS 3100 Southern Politics - POS 3325 U.S. Campaigns and Elections - POS 3320 The Presidency and Congress - POS 3400 Political Parties and Interest Groups
+American Politics Courses

+POS 1005 Summer Odyssey 20XX: FSC in D.C.
+POS 1125 The American Political System POS 2500 Law and the Courts

+POS 3100 Southern Politics

+POS 3325 U.S. Campaigns and Elections

+POS 3320 The Presidency and Congress

+POS 3400 Political Parties and Interest Groups

+International Rela ations Courses

+POS 1005 Summer Odyssey 20XX: FSC in D.C.

+POS 2400 National and International Political Economy

+POS 2900 Introduction to International Relations

+POS 3175 Foreign and Security Policy of the United States

+POS 3323 International Organizations

+POS 3345 Conflict and War

+POS 3500 The International Relations of the Developing World

-International Relations Courses
+POS 3600 Topics in International Relations

-- POS 1005 Summer Odyssey 20XX: FSC in D.C. - POS 2400 National and International Political Economy - POS 2900 Introduction to International Relations - POS 3175 Foreign and Security Policy of the United States - POS 3323 International Organizations - POS 3345 Conflict and War - POS 3500 The International Relations of the Developing World - POS 3600 Topics in International Relations

-Political Science Major Requirements
+Political Science M ajor Requirements

-A. General Education 1 Requirements 40 hours
+A. General Educatio n Requirements40 hours

-B. Major Requiremen nts
+B. Major Requireme ents

 POS 1125 The American Political System

 POS 4960 Internship (1-5 hours)

 POS 4999 Senior Seminar in Political Science

 MAT 2022 Elementary Statistics

-Majors must comp olete an additional 24 hours of course work in Political So cience, subject to
+plete an additional 24 hours of course work in Political Science, subject to

-the distribution red quirements below:
+the distribution re equirements below:

-At least one cours e chosen from the following:
+At least one cour se chosen from the following:

 POS 2500 Law and the Courts

 POS 3320 The Presidency and Congress

-POS 3325 U.S. Campaigns and Elections
+POS 3325

 POS 3400 Political Parties and Interest Groups

-At least one course e from the following:
+se from the following:

 POS/HIS 3175 United States Foreign Policy

 POS 3323 International Organizations

 POS 3345 Conflict and War

 POS 3500 The International Relations of the Developing World

 POS 3600 Topics in International Relations

-At least one course e from the following:
+se from the following:

 HIS 3165 History of Modern Europe

 HIS 3275 History of East Asia

 HIS 3365 History of Modern Latin America

 HIS 3415 History of the Middle East

-C. Bachelor of Arts De egree Requirements 20 hours

-01
+Degree Requirements

+or

-D. Bachelor of Science Degree Requirements
+ce Degree Requirements

 E. Electives

-F. Total F. Total